willmino/Cryptocurrencies/README.md

 Unsupervised Machine Learning Models

 ## Purpose
-An unsupervised Machine Learning (ML) model was used to help an investing bank proive a cryptocurrency investment portfolio for its customers.
+An unsupervised Machine Learning (ML) model was used to help an investing bank provide a cryptocurrency investment portfolio for its customers.
 I created a report that includes cryptocurrencies currently being traded on the market.
-Each currency was classified in a distinct risk group based on several parameters of the dataset including: total coins mined, total coin supply, block chain algorithm, and prooftype (proof of stake; for transcation verification).
+Each currency was classified in a distinct risk group based on several parameters of the dataset including: total coins mined, total coin supply, block chain algorithm, and prooftype (proof of stake; for transaction verification).

 Unsupervised ML is used typically when trends need to be found in a data set.
 When we eliminate the supervisor of our data, the target variable, or sometimes not evening having a target variable, we need to determine what question to ask about our data set so we can determine what trends may arise.